lyteword/chspurgeon-tod/volume-4/psalm-92.md

 **Verse 3.**

-1\.All the powers of the soul shall be praise.
+1\.
+All the powers of the soul shall be praise.
 "Upon an instrument of ten strings", all the chords of the mind, affections, will, etc.

-2\.All the utterances of the lips should be praise.
+2\.
+All the utterances of the lips should be praise.

-2\.All the actions of the life should be praise.
+2\.
+All the actions of the life should be praise.

 **Verse 3.** In our praise of God there should be,